frajdouglas/calendarBookApi/README.md

 ---

 ## **Rate Limiting**
 The application implements rate limiting to prevent abuse.
-Configure rate limiting settings in the `config` file.
+Configure rate limiting settings in the 'middleware/rateLimiter.js' file.

 ---